VerificAgent: Domain-Specific Memory Verification for Scalable Oversight of Aligned Computer-Use Agents: VerificAgent Framework

-Our framework (Figure~\ref{fig:trainer-inferer}) operates in two stages: a \emph{learning phase}, during which memory is iteratively built and refined, and an \emph{inference phase}, in which the expert–fact-checked memory is frozen and used—without further updates—to execute tasks on the test set. \paragraph{Learning Phase} Initialize \(\mathcal{M}_{1}\gets\varnothing\) and load seeded domain knowledge \(\mathcal{K}\).
+Our framework (Figure~\ref{fig:trainer-inferer}) operates in three stages: a \emph{learning phase}, during which memory is iteratively built and refined, a \emph{memory oversight phase}, where domain experts fact-check the learned memory for alignment, and an \emph{inference phase}, in which the reviewed memory is frozen and used without further updates to execute tasks on the test set. \paragraph{Learning Phase} Initialize \(\mathcal{M}_{1}\gets\varnothing\) and load seeded domain knowledge \(\mathcal{K}\).
 For each iteration \(i=1,\dots,N\):

 Here, \(\mathrm{PlanGen}\) prompts an LLM with \(\{\mathcal{T}_i,S_{0,i},\mathcal{K},\mathcal{M}_i\}\); \(\mathrm{Exec}\) runs \(P_i\) and records trajectory \(\tau_i\); \(\mathrm{Analyzer}\) produces new trajectory analysis \(\alpha_i\) containing lesson learned from the task \(\mathcal{T}_i\); and \(\mathrm{Integrate}\) merges \(\alpha_i\) into \(\mathcal{M}_i\).